andreagrisafi/SALTED/README.rst

 MPI parallelization can be activated by setting :code:`inp.system.parallel` as :code:`True`, and can be used, whenever applicable, to parallelize the calculation of SALTED functions over training data.
 In what follows, we report an example of a general command line workflow:

-- Initialize structural features defined from 3-body symmetry-adapted descriptors, $P^L$, as computed following PRL 120, 036002 (2018):
+1. Initialize structural features defined from 3-body symmetry-adapted descriptors, $P^L$, as computed following PRL 120, 036002 (2018):

    :code:`python3 -m salted.init_features`

    An optional :code:`sparsify` subsection can be added to the :code:`inp.descriptor` input section in order to reduce the feature space size down to :code:`ncut` sparse features selected using a "farthest point sampling" (FPS) algorithm.
 To facilitate this procedure, it is possible to perform the FPS selection over a subset of :code:`nsamples` configurations, selected at random from the entire training dataset.

-- Find sparse set of :code:`inp.gpr.Menv` atomic environments in order to recast the SALTED problem on a low dimensional space.
+2. Find sparse set of :code:`inp.gpr.Menv` atomic environments in order to recast the SALTED problem on a low dimensional space.
 The non-linearity degree of the model must be defined at this stage by setting the variable :code:`inp.gpr.z` as a positive integer. :code:`z=1` corresponds to a linear model.

    :code:`python3 -m salted.sparse_selection`

-- Compute sparse vectors of descriptors for each atomic type and angular momentum:
+3. Compute sparse vectors of descriptors for each atomic type and angular momentum:

    :code:`python3 -m salted.sparse_vector` (MPI parallelizable)

-- Compute sparse equivariant kernels $k^L_{MM}$ and find projector matrices over the Reproducing Kernel Hilbert Space (RKHS):
+4. Compute sparse equivariant kernels $k^L_{MM}$ and find projector matrices over the Reproducing Kernel Hilbert Space (RKHS):

    :code:`python3 -m salted.rkhs_projector`

-- Compute equivariant kernels $k^L_{NM}$ over the entire dataset and project them on the RKHS to obtain the final SALTED input vectors:
+5. Compute equivariant kernels $k^L_{NM}$ over the entire dataset and project them on the RKHS to obtain the final SALTED input vectors:

    :code:`python3 -m salted.rkhs_vector` (MPI parallelizable)

-- Build regression matrices over a maximum of :code:`inp.gpr.Ntrain` training structure among the the entire dataset.
+6. Build regression matrices over a maximum of :code:`inp.gpr.Ntrain` training structure among the the entire dataset.
 The remaining structures will be automatically retained for validation.
 The training set can be either selected at random (:code:`inp.gpr.trainsel: random`) or sequentially (:code:`inp.gpr.trainsel: sequential`) from the entire dataset.
 The variable :code:`inp.gpr.trainfrac` can be used to define the fraction of the total training data to be used; this can go from 0 to 1 in order to make learning curves while keeping the validation set fixed.

    :code:`python3 -m salted.matrices` (MPI parallelizable)

-- Perform regression with a given regularization parameter :code:`inp.gpr.regul`.
+7. Perform regression with a given regularization parameter :code:`inp.gpr.regul`.

    :code:`python3 -m salted.regression`

-- When the dimensionality of the learning problem exceeds $10^5$, it is recommended to perform an explicit minimization of the SALTED loss function:
+   NB: when the dimensionality of the learning problem exceeds $10^5$, it is recommended to perform an explicit minimization of the SALTED loss function in place of an explicit matrix inversion (points 6 and 7):

    :code:`python3 -m salted.minimize_loss` (MPI parallelizable)

-- Validate predictions over the structures that have not been retained for training by computing the root mean square error in agreement to the definition of the SALTED loss function.
+8. Validate predictions over the structures that have not been retained for training by computing the root mean square error in agreement to the definition of the SALTED loss function.

    :code:`python3 -m salted.validation` (MPI parallelizable)